gnuradio/gr-inspector/README.md

 ## Introduction
 This GNU Radio module is developed to realize signal analysis abilities in typical block-structure.
 The module is capable of the following:
-- Energy detection of signals
+- Energy detection of continuous signals
 - Filtering of detected signals
 - OFDM parameter estimation (carrier spacing, symbol time)
 - Blind OFDM synchronization